10 May, 2024

 Cheung Chau Ferry Schedule: Central To Cheung Chau Island

 Ferries to Cheung Chau leave from Central Pier 5.
 They alternate between the slow (55 to 60 minutes) or ordinary ferry (35 to 40 minutes), and the fast ferry, which will zip you there in around 30 minutes.
-Grab window seats on the Cheung Chau fast ferry or head to the open deck on the slow ferry ride for breathtaking views along the way.
-Head here for the Cheung Chau ferry timetable.
+Grab window seats on the Cheung Chau fast ferry or head to the open deck on the slow ferry ride for breathtaking views and a nice brisk sea breeze along the way.
+Head here for the Cheung Chau ferry schedule.

 Lantau Island residents can use the inter-island ferry service that covers Cheung Chau, Chi Ma Wan, Mui Wo and Peng Chau Island.